What you need to know about taking your pet abroad

 It is currently illegal to bring a cat to the UK from any country overseas without it either going through quarantine or being imported via the Pet Travel Scheme (PETS).
 PETS was introduced to allow people to travel with their pet cat, dog or ferret.

 The regulations were changed at the end of 2011 so they are now less stringent, in line with the rest of Europe.
 The requirements for travel vary depending on which country you are visiting.
-Details can be found at www.gov.uk/taking-your-pet-abroad.
+Details can be found on the UK govenrment's page about taking your pet abroad.
 Always check the latest information.
 Animals entering the UK without a valid pet passport must spend time in quarantine on arrival, until they have complied with the requirement of PETS.

 The quarantine regulations and the PETS are designed primarily to protect the UK’s human population from rabies; they are not in place to protect pets from all risks.
 There are many other potentially fatal infections found in parts of Europe and the wider world which are not present in UK pets, such as:-